Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 ## Conclusion
 An unexpectedly high rate of rejection was encountered when attempting to handle the conversion of binomials to binomial Understandings (14.1%).
 These rejections are almost entirely (98.0%) on the basis that the binomial cannot be resolved precisely to a type.

 iRecord appears to be acting as a mainly primary data source i.e. most records are submitted by the originator of the record rather than a third party.
 BWARS is the opposite, functioning as a tertiary data source.
 15.9% of iRecord data was found to already exist in the BWARS dataset, predominantly (53.5%) from the 'Considered correct' stream.
 Attempting to condense the iRecord data down to pure occurrence based on what/where/when only results in a 3.5% reduction in records, whilst BWARS has a 26.5% compression rate.
 The likely explanation is that BWARS acts as a tertiary data source and requests data from people repeatedly, whilst iRecord acts as a primary data source and relies on users to input their data directly.
 Experienced recorders do share records, particularly of rarities or notable observations, amongst themselves.
-Such sharing is potentially indirect, for example harvesting the record from published material.
+Such sharing is potentially indirect, for example scraping the record from published material that mentions a particular occurrence.

+The largest portion of records with a functional 'verification status 2' are those with 'Considered correct' (31.2%), followed by 'Unverified' (25.9%), then by'Correct' (25.8%).
+Whilst the majority of records *appear* to have been verfied in accordance with either the iRecord or BWARS ruleset, there is no way to test the level of adherence.
+Conversation with verifiers uncovered two notable instances of people whose records in this dataset are *not* in accordance.
+Instead, their verifications treat 'verification status 2' as a *measure of confidence* in the record being correct.
+When assembling the final count of 'harvestable records', these verifiers were specifically excluded from consideration.

+The mistaken use of 'verification status 2' is driven by a mis-match between how the verifier reads the status and how iRecord/BWARS's rules mandate the status to be used.

+In total, 52,441 records were found to match between the de-duplicated BWARS dataset and the raw iRecord dataset.
+This figure represents 15.9% of all of iRecord's data.
+The overlap is dominated by *Bombus*, with the notable exception of *Colletes hederae*, which was the subject of targeted effort.

+Overlap between iRecord and BWARS was predominantly found in the 'Considered correct' subset (53.5%), followed by 'Unverified' (26.9%).
+This division is unsurprising and reflects the general difference in submitters between the two datasets.

+Comparison of the 'difficulty of identification' between iRecord and BWARS reenforces the idea of this 'experienced identifier' cohort.
+As 'difficulty of identification' increases, the relative proportion of data between iRecord and BWARS favours BWARS more and more. *Melecta albifrons* data was specifically removed from 'difficulty 5' data due to changes in its circumstances.

+Further investigation into difficulty took into account the 'verification status 2' of records in iRecord.
+The results here indicate that photographic recorders provide a very different species assemblage to non-photographic, though the difference is less stark than expected.
+The lack of starkness is most likely a result of outdated/incorrect classification of difficulty, as the table used has never been tested or fully reviewed before.
+A re-assessment of identification difficulty, tailored to iRecord, would be required to investigate this topic further.

+Multi-record processing was very difficult to decisively identify, due to the minute-only resolution of the timestamps.
+Analysis did very heavily hint at the presence of multi-record verified data in places where it should not be, but no method could decisively identify such occurrences.

+'Verification status 1' has been almost entirely removed from use since 2020, though it was somehow still used by someone in 2023.
+The changes that deprecated 'verification status 1' likely occurred in early-mid 2019.